 The Articles dealing with the obligations of the economic operators are based on the model provisions of the horizontal Decision 768/2008.
 The TSD is aligned to these provisions and refers specifically to economic operators placing or making available toys on the market.
-The horizontal guidance document (Blue guide) provides further explanations.
+The 'Blue Guide' on the implementation of EU product rules 2014 (http://ec.europa.eu/growth/single-market/goods/index_en.htm) provides further explanations.